 This post was written by a human.
 Seriously.
-A carbon-based unit that runs on food, air, and emotions wrote this.
+A carbon-based unit that runs on food, air, water, and emotions wrote this.
 Why am I telling you this?
 Because unless you’ve been hiding under the covers for the past few weeks (yes, you, fellow bloggers, novelists, memoirists, and allied journalists), someone has told you that artificial intelligence, in the form of a “chatbot” called ChatGPT (“Chat Generative Pre-Trained Transformer”) is going to replace you as a writer.

 This thingee has flabbergasted even the most skilled and knowledgeable programmers working on artificial intelligence.
 It has forced schools from colleges and universities down to high schools and maybe even middle schools (not sure about that last one but I’m sure there are some fraught faculty and school board meetings going on currently) to revise academic integrity policies.
 It has inspired one Princeton student to create an app that can detect writing by AI.

 Personally, I’m kind of intrigued by the prospect of higher education returning to the Socratic method, banning internet-connected devices in class, requiring oral discussion and conducting oral exams.
 Maybe students would even have to return to using physical books!
 Perhaps we’d get back to the days when students learned how to think, not what to regurgitate to get an inflated, and undeserved, grade.

 Because ChatGPT can write term papers, sonnets, and book reports.
 It can compose journalistic articles.
 And it does it without complaint, without coffee, without sleep, and without pay.